Tax Compliance & Planning (TCP) Cheat Sheet

 Retirement Plans

-• Traditional IRA: Contributions are deductible as adjustment toward AGI.
+• Traditional IRA: Contributions are deductible as adjustment toward AGI (subject to phase-outs).
 Distributions of earnings are taxable.
 Distributions of principal as ordinary income if taxpayer took deduction for contributions.

 • Roth IRA: Contributions are nondeductible.
 Distributions of principal never taxable.
 Distributions of earnings are taxable if nonqualified Roth distribution.